WCNewell/max-react/README.md

-This project is a code along with Max Schwarzmueller React Course on Udemy.
+This project is a code along with Max Schwarzmueller React Course on Udemy, restarting in August 2018.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).